Member and insurer access

 Are pregnant women at higher risk of contracting COVID-19?

-However, due to changes in their bodies and immune systems, we know that pregnant women can be badly affected by some respiratory infections.
-It is therefore important that they take precautions to protect themselves against COVID-19, and report possible symptoms (including fever, cough or difficulty breathing) to their healthcare provider.”
+Due to changes in their bodies and immune systems, we know that pregnant women can be badly affected by some respiratory infections.
+It is therefore important that they take precautions to protect themselves against COVID-19, and report possible symptoms (including fever, cough or difficulty in breathing) to their healthcare provider. ”

 As a therapist, do I absolutely have to wear a procedure mask?